Occupation of Alcatraz: Collapse and removal

 LaNada Means attempted to find different routes to support Indians of All Tribes and those still on Alcatraz.
-Means believed that if she could hire a high-profile attorney to represent their claim for the Treaty of Fort Laramie, IOAT would win their case.
-So she travelled further and further away from the island and found a high profile supporting attorney by the name of Edward Bennet Williams who was willing to work pro-bono, to secure Alcatraz as Indian Land for all time, and to fight for justice against Native American Injustices in this country.
-Meanwhile communication between Trudell and Means, Radio Alcatraz and Occupation Initiator, began to subside and opposing views began to form.
+Means believed that if she could hire a high-profile attorney to represent their claim for the Treaty of Fort Laramie, the IAT would win their case.
+So, she travelled further and further away from the island and found a high-profile supporting attorney by the name of Edward Bennet Williams who was willing to work pro-bono, to secure Alcatraz as Indian Land for all time, and to fight for justice against Native American Injustices in this country.
+Meanwhile, communication between Trudell and Means, Radio Alcatraz and Occupation Initiator, began to subside and opposing views began to form.
 These opposing views between Means and Trudell are only one simple example of the power struggle that was one of the main reasons for the demise of the occupation.
 Their demands proved contradictory of each other, and their inability to see past differences and compromise proved detrimental to the occupation of the island.